-The challenges we outlined above fall squarely into the realm of problems that streaming architectures have evolved to address.
+The challenge of streaming vs. batch processing or batch data vs. streaming data, we outlined fall squarely into the problems that streaming architectures have evolved to address.

-Although a thorough overview of streaming concepts is outside this discussion’s scope, it’s important to touch on some of the critical semantics present in standard streaming products like Kafka Streams, Flink, and Spark Streaming.
+Although a thorough overview of streaming concepts is outside this discussion’s scope, it’s important to touch on some critical semantics in standard data streaming technology products like Kafka streams, Flink, and Spark Streaming.

-- Bi-temporal events.
-Events typically have two essential time attributes–the time the event occurred (the event time) and the time it was received by the system that processes it (the processing time).
-For most logical purposes, we want to key off the event time.
+Bi-temporal events: Events have two essential time attributes, the time the event occurred (the event time), and the time it was received by the system that processes it (the processing time).
+For logical reasons, we want to key off the event time.

-- Triggers.
-Triggers are useful, among other things, to deal with late arrivals (e.g., when an event arrives much after the processing window, but we still want to consider it for a specific window).
+Triggers: Triggers are useful in dealing with late arrivals (e.g., when an event arrives much after the processing window, but we still want to consider it for a specific window).

 Logical Architecture of Streaming Systems

-The goal of logical streaming architectures is to invert the flow of the diagram so that the event stream pushes subscribers’ analytics views into a micro-batch approach.
+The goal of logical streaming architectures is to invert the diagram flow so that the event stream pushes subscribers’ analytics views into a micro-batch approach.

 Data and computation are co-located with local data access (in-memory or disk) to achieve the desired processing speed.
 The system computes the most optimal execution graph to avoid shuffling data between horizontally distributed computation nodes as much as possible.

-To improve recovery time in case of failure, it’s best practice to periodically write snapshots of these states to remote persistent storage to facilitate processing recovery back to the time when the failure occurred.
+To improve recovery time in case of failure, it is a best practice to periodically write snapshots of these states to remote persistent storage to facilitate processing recovery back to when the failure occurred.

-Let’s re-examine the steps of batch and on-demand systems described above and see how they apply to a streaming architecture.
+Let’s re-examine the steps of batch and on-demand systems described above and see how they apply to streaming architectures.